nexodus-io/nexodus/docs/README.md

 - `api.apex.local` - for the backend apis
 - `apex.local` - for the frontend

-To add these on your own machine:
+To add these on your own machine for a local development environment:

 ```console
 echo "127.0.0.1 auth.apex.local api.apex.local apex.local" | sudo tee -a /etc/hosts